 Ratio of parent to daughter in terms of half-life.

 Another radio-isotopic dating method involves carbon and is useful for dating archaeologically important samples containing organic substances like wood or bone.
 Carbon dating uses the unstable isotope carbon-14 (14C) and the stable isotope carbon-12(12C).
 Carbon-14 is constantly being created in the atmosphere by the interaction of cosmic particals with atmospheric nitrogen-14 (14N) .
-The cosmic particles include neutrons that strike the nitrogen nucleus kicking out a proton bur leaving the neutron.
-The atomic number is reduced by one from 7 to 6 forming carbon and the mass number stays the same at 14.
+The cosmic particles include neutrons that strike the nitrogen nucleus kicking out a proton but leaving the neutron in the nucleus.
+The atomic number is reduced by one from 7 to 6 forming carbon and the mass number remains the same at 14.
 The 14C quickly bonds with oxygen in the atmosphere to form carbon dioxide which mixes with the other atmospheric carbon dioxide and is incorporated into living matter.
 Thus, while an organism is alive the amount of 14C/12C in its body doesn’t really change since it is constantly exchanging with the atmosphere.
 However, when it dies, the radiocarbon clock starts ticking as the 14C decays back to 14N by beta decay with a half-life of 5,730 years.
 The radiocarbon dating technique is thus useful for about ten half lives back 57,300 years or so.

 Since radio-isotopic dating relies on parent and daughter ratios and the amount of parent 14C needs to be known, early applications of 14C dating assumed the production and concentration of 14C in the atmosphere for the last 50,000 years or so was the same as today.
 But production of CO2 since the Industrial Revolution by combustion of fossil fuels (in which 14C long ago decayed) has diluted 14C in the atmosphere leading to potential errors in this assumption.
 Other factors affecting the estimates of composition of parent carbon in the atmosphere have also been studied.
 Comparisons of carbon ages with tree ring data and other data for known events have allowed calibration for reliability of the radiocarbon method which is primarily used in archaeology and very recent geologic events.
 It has been shown to be a reliable dating method in this range.

 7.2.4 The Age of the Earth

 After the Renaissance and with the work of Hutton and others gaining attention, the idea of an ancient Earth began to be explored.
 In the late 19th century William Thompson (a.k.a.
 Lord Kelvin) applied his knowledge of physics and the assumption that the Earth started as a hot molten sphere to estimate that the Earth is 98 million years old, but because of uncertainties in his calculations, he stated it as between 20 and 400 million years.
 (Animation).
 This estimate of an old Earth was considered plausible but not without challenge, and the discovery of radioactivity provided a better method for determining ancient ages.
 It has also been pointed out that Kelvin failed to consider pliability and convection in the Earth’s mantle as a heat transfer mechanism .

-As a graduate student in the 1950’s, Clair Patterson thought he could determine the age of the Earth using radioactivity from meteorites that he considered to be remnants of the early solar system at the time Earth was forming.
+As a graduate student in the 1950’s, Clair Patterson thought he could determine the age of the Earth using radioactive isotopes from meteorites that he considered to be remnants of the early solar system at the time Earth was forming.
 Patterson analyzed meteorite samples for uranium and lead using a mass spectrometer.
 Using the uranium/lead dating technique, he determined the age of the Earth to be 4.55 billion years, give or take about 70 million (± 1.5%) .
 The current estimate for the age of the Earth is 4.54 billion years give or take 50 million (± 1.1%) .
 It is remarkable that Patterson, a graduate student in the 1950s, came up with a result that has been little altered in over 60 years even as technology has improved the methods.

 7.2.5 Dating Geological Events